PEO vs HRO for Small Businesses: Complete 2025 Comparison

 Choose an HRO if:

-• You need flexibility to outsource only certain HR functions, like payroll or compliance.
+• You have an in-house HR department and want to outsource only certain HR functions like payroll administration, compliance support, or performance management.

 How to choose between a PEO and an HRO?[toc=How to Choose]